maflcko/b-c-gui-translations-review/reviews/zh_TW.md

         <translation>節點(P)</translation>

 YES
-The translation "節點(P)" adds a confusing and unexplained "(P)" which is not present in the source and could mislead the user.
-"Peers" in the context of Bitcoin network usually translates simply as "節點" or "節點數量" if referring to count.
-The added "(P)" is unnecessary and incorrect.
+The translation "節點(P)" is problematic.
+1. "Peers" in the context of Bitcoin network typically refers to other nodes/participants in the network, and is best translated as "節點" or "對等節點".
+2. The inclusion of "(P)" is unwarranted unless it reflects an accelerator/hotkey in the original user interface, which is not indicated by the given source.
+3. No format specifiers or whitespace issues present.

 Correct translation:
 節點